morse-simulator/morse/doc/morse/user/overlays.rst

 Name remapping
 --------------

-Overlays also allow to redefine the component name by overloading the :meth:`morse.core.abstractobject.AbstractObject.name` method.
+Overlays also allow you to redefine the component name by overloading the :meth:`morse.core.abstractobject.AbstractObject.name` method.

 Let's complete our previous example: